This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 For many years now, New Zealand has been an incredibly popular destination for doctors at all stages of their training looking to expand their horizons and experience life and work in another culture and healthcare system.
 With it’s stunning landscapes, sunny climate, unlimited opportunities to explore the great outdoors, countless wineries (need we go on?!) not to mention the favourable working conditions and pay, it’s easy to see why so many are tempted down under.

-Adventure Medic are delighted to team up with UK junior doctors Shona Main and Will Denehan to bring you their ‘Definitive Junior Doctors’ Guide to Working and Living in New Zealand’.
+Adventure Medic initially teamed up with UK junior doctors Shona Main and Will Denehan in 2018 to bring you their ‘Definitive Junior Doctors’ Guide to Working and Living in New Zealand’, which has since been updated by Jamie Truell in 2023.

-Drawing on their invaluable recent first hand experience and research, Shona and Will will guide you through the process of job applications and relocation from start to finish, demystifying the bureaucracy and simply informing you what you need to do and how you need to do it.
+Drawing on their invaluable recent first hand experience and research, Shona, Will and Jamie will guide you through the process of job applications and relocation from start to finish, demystifying the bureaucracy and simply informing you what you need to do and how you need to do it.

 Now you’ve no excuse..!